dmitriy-nz/ngx-form-err/README.md

 # Description

-Flexible display of validation errors in angular forms
+Angular library for displaying your form validation errors

-Display localized validation messages for your angular forms.
-Customize the message display logic to suit your needs
+Reactive and template forms, customization of error display logic, customization of messages and variables in messages are supported.

 ## Features